camunda/feel-scala/docs/docs/reference/builtin-functions/feel-built-in-functions-boolean.md

 <MarkerCamundaExtension></MarkerCamundaExtension>

-Verify that the provided condition is met, if the condition is true the function returns the value.
-Otherwise, the evaluation fails with an error
+Verify that the given condition is met.
+If the condition is `true`, the function returns the value.
+Otherwise, the evaluation fails with an error.

 **Function signature**